 Medical Professionals Courses

-This is a full DOT Advanced Emergency Medical Technician program with an integrated WAEMT upgrade course.
-The training will satisfy eligibility requirements for National Registry Certification, WAEMT certification, and the initial education component of most state licensure procedures.
+This is a full DOT Advanced Emergency Medical Technician program with an integrated WEMT upgrade course.
+The training will satisfy eligibility requirements for National Registry Certification, WEMT certification, and the initial education component of most state licensure procedures.
 Training will take place daily, including weekends for 14 days.

 This is a full DOT Emergency Medical Technician program followed by a WEMT Upgrade course.
 The training will satisfy eligibility requirements for the National Registry, State and WEMT certification.
 Training will take place daily, Monday through Friday, for four weeks.